auth0/docs/articles/architecture-scenarios/implementation/b2c/authentication.md

 ### Authenticating the user

-Authentication is the process of verifying who a user is (that they are who they say they are).
-The result of authentication in this context is an ID Token.
-This token contains information about the user and should only be able to be obtained if the user authenticates using one or multiple factors as defined by the authorization server (the most common form being user id and password as discussed here).
+The result of authentication in an OIDC context is an ID Token.
+This token contains information about the user and should only be able to be obtained if the user authenticates using one or more factors as defined by the authorization server (the most common form being user id and password as discussed here).
 There are a few things you may also need to consider in addition to obtaining an ID Token:

 * Do we also need an Access Token in order to call a shared API?
 * Is our application a Native application (mobile or desktop) or do I need a Refresh Token?
-    * If Yes, for more information see Authorization Code Grant with PKCE
+    * If Yes, for more information see [Authorization Code Grant with PKCE](/api-auth/tutorials/authorization-code-grant-pkce)
-    * If No, for more information see Implicit Grant
+    * If No, for more information see [Implicit Grant](/api-auth/tutorials/implicit-grant)

 ::: warning
 Before you go live, you should ensure that only the grants that you are using for each application [are enabled in your configuration for the client](/applications/guides/update-grant-types-dashboard).
 :::

-### Implicit Grant
+### Implicit grant

-If all your application needs is the ID Token and you are using a browser-based application, then you can always use the Implicit Grant to get your ID Token.
+If all your application needs is the ID Token and the application is browser-based, then you can always use the Implicit Grant to get your ID Token.
 This is a simple authentication flow and should be supported by your SDK (depending on the language you are developing in).

-If you need a refresh token so that you can re-check whether any of the information about the user has changed, then you must use the [authorization code grant](/api-auth/tutorials/authorization-code-grant).
+If you need a [Refresh Token](/tokens/refresh-token/current) so that you can obtain a new Access Token or ID Token without having to re-authenticate the user, then you must use the [authorization code grant](/api-auth/tutorials/authorization-code-grant).

-### Authorization Code Grant (with or without PKCE)
+### Authorization code grant (with or without PKCE)

 If your SDK only supports the authorization code grant, or you need an Access Token or Refresh Token, authorization code grant (with or without PKCE) can also be used to retrieve an ID Token.
 The authorization code grant includes an additional API call to exchange the code for a token which can result in additional unnecessary latency if all you need is the ID Token.
 In many cases the [hybrid flow](/api-auth/tutorials/hybrid-flow_) is implemented to provide optimum access to the ID Token while still leveraging the authorization code grant workflow for the secure and safe retrieval of Access and Refresh Tokens.